wjacobb/DS-FinalProject/DS-FinalProject/Tutorial 2/Tutorial_Sets.md

 ![Set Order Example](Set_Order_Example.PNG "Order example")

 ### <a name="h2"></a>**Purpose of sets**
 Now why would we want to have sets?
 The data gets jumbled around and if it's jumbled around what good does it serve?
 Well because it doesn't allow duplicates we can search for a unique input.
-For example, when creating a username for an email account or other online service have you ever come accross the error along the lines of "Username is already taken"?
+For example, when creating a username for an email account or other online service have you ever come across the error along the lines of "Username is already taken"?
 Sets can be used to notify the user if the input is already in a large set of data.
 This technique is called **hashing** which enables the programmer to add, remove, and test to see if data is already in a set in O(1) time.

 ### <a name="h4"></a>**Applications/Example**
 In many instances we can achieve an O(1) time.
 If we wanted to add a set including "a, b, c" we can use the `add()` function like so: